Pages

 As with household goods, the implements, books or tools of the trade must be exempt first to be able to avoid the lien.
 But as can be seen above, the only limit to exempting the items is the $10,000.00 aggregate limit for personal property.

-As with household goods, the exemption limits may be different if the debtor has not lived in Mississippi for the past two years.
-This could limit the debtor to less than the $5,475.00.
+As with household goods, the exemption limits may be different if the debtor has not lived in Mississippi for the past two years as of the date of the filing of the case.